-- 1. The student discusses the subject of the thesis with the intended supervisor (first assessor).
-After the intended supervisor has approved the subject of the thesis, the students submits his proposal for the subject of the thesis and the intended supervisor to the Examination Board.
-At the same time, the student, in agreement with the intended supervisor (first examiner), proposes an advisor (second assessor).
-If the Examination Board approves the subject of the thesis and the intended supervisors, the Examination Board will notify the student.
-The letter will also be sent to the supervisor and the advisor. - 2.
-The student drafts the structure of his master thesis.
+1. The student discusses the subject of the thesis with the intended supervisor (first assessor).
+After the intended supervisor has approved the subject of the thesis, the student submits his proposal for the subject of the thesis and the intended supervisor to the Examination Board.
+The student submits a proposal to the Examination Board for the subject of the thesis and the intended supervisor (first supervisor).
+If the Examination Board approves the subject of the thesis and the intended supervisor, the Examination Board will notify the student.
+The Examination Board will also inform the student which lecturer will be his advisor (second assessor) in the same letter.
+The letter will also be sent to the supervisor and the advisor.

+2. The student drafts the structure for his thesis on one page.
+For more information, please see the manual on $\underline{MyEUR}$ .
 Once this draft has been approved by the supervisor, it is submitted to the advisor for approval.
-Once this draft has been approved by the advisor (who may consult other experts), the student can start work on the thesis itself. - 3.
-The thesis should contain approximately 20,000 to 25,000 words. - 4.
-Once the supervisor has approved the thesis, it is submitted to the advisor for advice, at least twenty working days before the final submission date fixed by the Examination Board.
-(Please see Article 7.1 of these Regulations for the examination day.)
-In the advice formal and/or material shortcomings are discussed and suggestions for remedying these shortcomings are given.
-5. Both the first and second advice (please see paragraphs 2 and 4 of this Article) are sentby the advisor to the supervisor in writing; copies of each advice should be sent to the Examination Board.
-The Examination Board will consider files without these copiesas incomplete.
+Once this draft has been approved by the advisor, the student can start work on the thesis itself.

+3. The thesis should contain approximately 7,500 to 10,000 words.

+4. The student submits the final version of his thesis to his supervisor before the deadline.

+5. The supervisor assesses the thesis based on the criteria on the thesis assessment form.
+He completes the form with a referee report (short report).

+6. The supervisor asks the adviser to assess the thesis based on the criteria on the thesis assessment form.
+The consultant fills in the form with a referee report (short report) and sends it to the supervisor.

-- 5. The supervisor can ask the advisor to provide a clarification of his advice and then sends the advice to the student.
-The supervisor can provide the advice with additional explanation. - 6.
-After the student has incorporated the advice in his thesis, the student sends the thesis to the supervisor and the advisor. - 7.
-The advisor fills in the evaluation form, including his preliminary mark for the thesis and forwards the evaluation form to the supervisor.
-The supervisor fills in the evaluation form as well, including his preliminary mark for the thesis, and forwards the evaluation form to the Examination Board. - 8.
-The total preliminary mark for the thesis consists of the average of the preliminary marks of the supervisor and the advisor, unless one of the two assossors gives an unsufficient mark; in that case the unsufficient mark is the final mark. - 9.
-If the difference between the preliminary marks of the two assessors is 2 or more points, the Examination Board assigns a third assessor.
-In addition, if one of the two assessors gives an insufficient mark for the thesis while the other gives a sufficient mark, each of the two assossors can ask the Examination Board to assign a third assessor. - 10.
-If the thesis is evaluated by three assessors, the total preliminary mark consists of the average of their three marks, unless two of the three assessors have given an insufficient mark.
-In that case the total preliminary mark will consist of the average of the two insufficient marks. - 11.
-If the thesis is given an insufficient mark, the student will be offered a second chance to obtain a sufficient mark.
+7. The supervisor informs the Examination Board about the grade for the thesis, including the two assessment forms, the two reports and the thesis.

+8. The supervisor informs the student about the result.

+9. The final mark for the thesis consists of the average of the mark of the supervisor and the advisor, unless one of the two assessors gives an insufficient mark; in that case the insufficient mark is the final mark.

+10. If the difference between the preliminary marks of the two assessors is 1,5 or more points, the Examination Board assigns a third assessor.
+In addition, if one of the two assessors gives an insufficient mark for the thesis while the other gives a sufficient mark, each of the two assessors can ask the Examination Board to assign a third assessor.
+If the thesis is evaluated by three assessors, the final mark consists of the average of their three marks, unless two of the three assessors have given an insufficient mark.
+In that case the final mark will consist of the average of the two insufficient marks.

+11. If the thesis is given an insufficient mark, the student will be offered a second chance to obtain a sufficient mark.
 In that case the topic of the thesis will remain unchanged and the thesis will be improved.
 The supervisor and the advisor will not be changed, unless the Examination Board sees weighty grounds to assign another supervisor or advisor.